Simplified Issue Life Insurance Marketing: How SI vs GI Changes Your Funnel

 Most agents treat “no exam life insurance” as one product.
 It isn’t.
 Simplified issue and guaranteed issue sit on the same shelf, but they answer different buyer questions, attract different prospects, and convert on different promises.
 If your ads blur the line, you pay for clicks that never close.
 This is a marketing problem before it’s a product problem, and it’s the core of simplified issue life insurance marketing done right.

 We say that as people who actually generate insurance leads.
-Our final-expense book runs ~$7.40 blended CPL at roughly a 1-in-6 close across 48,210 leads in the trailing twelve months and 17 live campaigns.
-The pattern below comes from watching which creative pulls SI-ready prospects versus GI-only prospects in real campaigns.
+We run our own final-expense lead operation, so the pattern below comes from watching which creative pulls SI-ready prospects versus GI-only prospects in live campaigns, not theory.

 Simplified issue vs guaranteed issue: the marketing difference